autopticio/catalog/README.md

 #### math
 ---
 #### max
+Computes the maximum value for a timeseries.
+- parameters: 1 timeseries variable
+- use:
+	- compute the maximum `max("$cpu_utilization")`
 ---
 #### merge
 ---
 #### min
+Computes the minimum value for a timeseries.
+- parameters: 1 timeseries variable
+- use:
+	- compute the minimum `min("$cpu_utilization")`
 ---
 #### open
+Opens a saved PQL results resource.
+- parameters: 1 PQL results resource.
+- use:
+	- with locally running PQL runtime only, open a local file with PQL results `.open("/tmp/aws_saved_results.json")`
 ---
 #### out
 Selects the output destination for the program.